-*Pair this with our Christmas Centers & Activities for Pre-K and Kindergarten!
+*Pair this with our Christmas Centers and Activities for Pre-K & Kindergarten!

-Christmas Roll and Graph Math Activity
+Roll and Graph Christmas Math Activity

 My favorite way to use this activity is in pairs.
 When children pair up with a partner, they can turn this roll and graph game into a race!

-Let’s get started with our supplies.
+Let’s get started with our simple materials!